PHP-DI/PHP-DI/doc/ide-integration.md

 This however will not work if your service name is not a class or interface, for example `->get('foo.bar')` will not be understood by PhpStorm.

+**Note:** you may need to restart your IDE after adding this file to make sure PhpStorm takes it into account.

 ### PhpStorm plugin

 If you don't fancy writing a `.phpstorm.meta.php` file in each of your projects, you can install the [PHP-DI plugin for PhpStorm](https://github.com/pulyaevskiy/phpstorm-phpdi) created by [Anatoly Pulyaevskiy](https://github.com/pulyaevskiy).
 The plugin can be installed in PhpStorm by searching for *PHP-DI* in the 3rd party plugin list.